-The holiday season is upon us and making homemade gifts can be fun and festive.
+The holiday season is upon us and creating homemade gifts can be fun and festive.
 This recipe makes beautiful cookies that make a delicious gift!

 These are “ice box” or “refrigerator” cookies.
 They are made by shaping dough into logs and then refrigerating the dough before slicing and baking.
 The advantage to this type of cookie is the dough can be prepared ahead of time and either refrigerated or frozen.